We cannot ship products to MaineMassachusettsNevada due to state legislation

 Is vaping dry herbs really healthier than smoking it?

 Yes, multiple studies show that vaporizing dry herb significantly reduces the intake of harmful toxins like tar, carbon monoxide, and carcinogens produced during combustion.
-Vaping heats dry herbs below the point of combustion and delivers compounds without the smoke.
+Vaping heats dry herbs below the point of combustion (around 445°F / 230°C) and delivers compounds without the smoke.
+In my experience, the difference in how your lungs feel is noticeable within weeks of making the switch.

 Does vaping herb still affect the lungs?

-While vaping is gentler on the lungs than smoking, it can still cause mild irritation in some people, especially at high temperatures.
+While vaping is gentler on the lungs than smoking, it can still cause mild irritation in some people, especially at high temperatures (above 390°F / 199°C).
 However, research shows vaporizer users report fewer respiratory symptoms like coughing, phlegm, and wheezing compared to smokers.
+I recommend starting at lower temps (350°F to 375°F / 175°C to 190°C) if you have sensitive lungs.

 Are there toxins in vaporized herb?